Alpine Lake Fire

 Incident: Alpine Lake Wildfire

-For current updates on the fire visit the Alpine Lake Fire Site on inciweb.org or call the Bureau of Indian Affairs Forestry Warehouse at 307-332-4408.
+For more information on the fire, or to review the agency's Wildland Fire Management Plan, please contact the Bureau of Indian Affairs Forestry Warehouse in Fort Washakie, Wyoming at 307-332-4408.